 But I certainly think it would be bizarre to deny what I've experienced myself.

-Yeah, this is the way we we were sort of on the on the the um the man from Paullock interrupted podcast that we that we'll never see in the light of day.
+Yeah, this is the way we were sort of on the um the man from Porlock interrupted podcast that we'll never see the light of day.

 I my position is I don't know.

-I I I I think I know roughly the score, but I I really beyond that, I'm not gonna go around if if if if people start quoting Madame Blavatsky at me, then I'll think no, you're talking bullets.
+I think I know roughly the score, but I really beyond that, I'm not going to go around.

-You know, she's she's a charlatan, she's or or people start quoting David Icke at me, I know that they've been misled.
+If people start quoting Madame Blavatsky at me, then I'll think, no, you're talking about, you know, she's she's a charlatan, she's or people start quoting David Icke at me, I know that they've been misled, but there are gradations.

-But the regardations and I you you think you you mentioned I think earlier on about some Christians really are bloody annoying and do not know squat.
+And I, you, you think you mentioned, I think, earlier on about some Christians really are bloody annoying and do not know squat.

 They think they do, they're really sanctimonious, and they say things like, I think you should pray on that.

-I think that you should like like you're wrong, and I'm gonna use use my my Christianity as a bludgeon to to But isn't that isn't that how most people function?
+I think that you should like you're wrong, and I'm going to use my Christianity as a bludgeon to, but isn't that, isn't that how most people function?

-So I I think that you um I think that most of these ways of living or thinking are to enable people to continue without thinking.
+So, I think that you think that most of these ways of living or thinking are to enable people to continue without thinking.

-It's just a simple opportunity to avoid any kind of um confrontation even with yourself.
+It's just a simple opportunity to avoid any kind of confrontation, even with yourself.

 Oh, I see.

-Of course, of course you have people that are really annoying and say, you know, try and avoid the conversation that they don't want to have and try and avoid any kind of progress for themselves because they're just a different kind of norming.
+So, of course, of course, you have people that are really annoying and say, you know, try and avoid the conversation that they don't want to have and try and avoid any kind of progress for themselves because they're just a different kind of norming.

 I just think that's a sad way to live.

-I suppose what I what I'm kind of I I think we're agreeing with each other.
+I suppose what I'm kind of, I think we're agreeing with each other.

-What I'm what I'm really saying is that I think it's uh a dishonest inauthentic response of somebody who is awake to be too dogmatic about stuff.
+What I'm really saying is that I think it's a dishonest, inauthentic response of somebody who is awake to be too dogmatic about stuff.

-I mean I'm pretty convinced that Lucy C. I mean she's this woman, she's pretty out there.
+I mean, I'm pretty convinced that Lucy's this woman, she's pretty out there, she's pretty out there.

 She's obviously had Reiki and everything else.